api3dao/contracts/docs/contracts/api3-server-v1/api3serverv1.md

 Since Beacon sets can only be aggregated out of Beacons and the Beacon set timestamp is the median of the timestamps of the respective Beacons, Beacon set timestamps also never decrease.
 (As a note, Beacon set updates that keep the timestamp the same are allowed if the aggregation result changes, considering that the contributing Beacon timestamps must have increased.)

-Although data feed timestamps are mainly nonces that prevent replay attacks, they have a secondary functionality of indicating the freshness of the data.
+Although data feed timestamps are mainly nonces that prevent replay attacks, they have a secondary function of indicating the freshness of the data.
 For example, if one expects the [heartbeat](../../glossary.md#heartbeat) interval of a data feed to be one day, they can safely require the respective timestamp to be no older than one day.

 As a note, some alternative data feed implementations use the timestamp of the block in which the data feed is updated as the update timestamp.
-Since our data feed timestamp is a more realistic measure of freshness, it will lag a few seconds behind this value, which allows them to be used interchangeably in most cases.
+Since our data feed timestamp is a more realistic measure of freshness, it will lag a few seconds behind this value, which still allows them to be used interchangeably in most cases.
 However, this may not be the case if the chain time drifts or the data feed timestamps are misreported.
 Since understanding the implications of this difference to the full extent is difficult, the users are not recommended to use the data feed timestamp in their contract logic beyond validating a heartbeat interval requirement.

 ## dAPIs

-The data feed IDs in Api3ServerV1 immutably define a specific aggregation of calls to respective API providers.
+The data feed IDs in Api3ServerV1 immutably define a specific aggregation of API calls to respective API providers.
-This is fully trust-minimized, [first-party oracle](../../glossary.md#first-party-oracles)-based setup.
+This is the trust-minimized, [first-party oracle](../../glossary.md#first-party-oracles)-based setup.
-However, [dApps](../../glossary.md#dapp) often require a fully-managed solution, where the API provider curation and the maintenance of API provider integrations are handled by experts.
+However, [dApps](../../glossary.md#dapp) often require a fully-managed solution, where the API provider curation and the maintenance of API provider integrations are handled by domain experts.

 Api3ServerV1 implements [dAPI](../../glossary.md#dapi) names, which are `bytes32`-type strings that are mapped to the immutable data feed IDs mentioned above.
 Accounts that have the "dAPI name setter" role are able to update this mapping, which at this moment are the [manager multisig](../../glossary.md#manager-multisig) and [Api3MarketV2](./api3marketv2.md).